Pickled Peppered Asparagus

 Ladle the hot vinegar mixture into the jars, leaving 1/2″ headspace at the top.
 Use a damp paper towel to wipe the rims of the jars clean, then put a hot flat lid and a ring on each jar, adjusting the ring so that it’s just finger-tight.

 Return the filled jars to the canning pot, making sure the water covers the jars by at least 1″.
 Bring to a boil.
 I put the lid on the pot to speed up the boiling.
-Then boil for 10 minutes to process.
+Then remove lid and boil for 10 minutes to process.

 Remove the jars to a folded towel and do not disturb for 12 hours.
 After one hour, check that the lids have sealed by pressing down on the center of each one.
 If the lid is dimpled and can be pushed down, it hasn’t sealed, and the jar should be refrigerated immediately.
 Label the sealed jars and store.

-Source: conversations with my mom about canning, an adapted dilled asparagus recipe from Jim Kolbe, and guidance from Canning For a New Generation by Liana Krissoff
+Recipe comes from conversations with my mom about canning, an adapted dilled asparagus recipe from Jim Kolbe, and guidance from Canning For a New Generation by Liana Krissoff.©